 The current research offers three major theoretical contributions.
-First, by replicating seminal findings from research fields of implicit social cognition and historical psychology, the current findings identify propositional information (in natural language) of factual associations (Studies 1A-1C), morally neutral attitudes (Studies 2A and 2B), problematic group biases (Studies 2C and 2D), different forms of gender stereotypes (Studies 3A-3C), gendered racial stereotype (Study 3D), gender stereotype change (Study 4A), racial stereotype change (Study 4B), and changes in two primary dimensions of culture, individualism-collectivism (Study 4C) and looseness-tightness (Study 4D).
+First, by replicating seminal findings from research fields of implicit social cognition and historical psychology, the current findings identified propositional information (in natural language) of factual associations (Studies 1A-1C), morally neutral attitudes (Studies 2A-2B), problematic group biases (Studies 2C-2D), different forms of gender stereotypes (Studies 3A-3C), gendered racial stereotype (Study 3D), gender stereotype change (Study 4A), racial stereotype change (Study 4B), and changes in two primary dimensions of culture, individualism-collectivism (Study 4C) and looseness-tightness (Study 4D).
 These findings contribute to a generalized perspective that views psychological, cognitive, social, cultural, and historical constructs all as propositions with relational information.
 This integrative perspective supports and extends the propositional perspective originally discussed in attitude research (De Houwer et al., 2020, 2021; Gawronski & Bodenhausen, 2006, 2011).
-Meanwhile, the replicability of those seminal findings from various fields and methods, through the new FMAT method, also corroborates their own theoretical propositions and advances their own theoretical contributions.
+Meanwhile, the replicability of those seminal findings from various fields and methods, through the new FMAT method, also corroborated their own theoretical propositions and advanced their own theoretical contributions.
 Such a method-theory synergy was formulated as "there is nothing so theoretical as a good method" (Greenwald, 2012).
 Overall, the present studies integrate multiple diverse phenomena from the propositional perspective and contribute to new direct evidence for this perspective.

 Second, by adopting and supporting the propositional perspective in natural language, the current research further suggests rethinking how semantics are stored in language models, challenging the associative perspective.
 Previous natural language studies mainly adopted the associative perspective, using static word embeddings to measure semantic associations (e.g., Caliskan et al., 2017).
 The basic assumption behind word embedding analysis is that words that often co-occur have stronger semantic relatedness (Harris, 1954; Lenci, 2018).
 However, recent findings show that the mere associations of social group words with valence words (pleasant vs. unpleasant), without relational information, cannot provide consistent and valid measurement of biases, even when using contextualized word embeddings (Sabbaghi et al., 2023).
 Thus, beyond semantic relatedness (the extent to which words co-occur), it is essential to examine semantic relations (the way in which words co-occur).
-Indeed, the present FMAT studies illustrate that semantic associations are sensitive to forms of relations, such as the different target-perceiver relations disentangling attitudes from nonattitudes (see Table 6).
-Taken together, it is necessary to rethink the distributional semantic hypothesis (Harris, 1954): The "distributional structure" of language, proposed as a co-occurrence pattern of words, can be reconstrued as a propositional relation of words-a more authentic way for semantics to be stored in natural language, especially in contextualized language models.
+Indeed, the present FMAT studies illustrate that semantic associations are sensitive to forms of relations, such as the different target-perceiver relations disentangling attitudes from non-attitudes (see Table 6).
+Taken together, it is necessary to rethink the distributional semantic hypothesis (Harris, 1954): the "distributional structure" of language, proposed as a co-occurrence pattern of words, can be reconstrued as a propositional relation of words-a more authentic way for semantics to be stored in natural language, especially in contextualized language models.

-In addition to theoretical implications for the study of attitudes and social cognition and for the understanding of semantic associations in natural language, the current research also contributes to historical psychology in three ways.
-First, the FMAT detects perceptions of change in a retrospective approach, which complements the cross-temporal approach used to test actual change (Varnum & Grossmann, 2017) by allowing for testing perceived change-an equally important theoretical question in historical psychology (e.g., Bain et al., 2023; Mastroianni & Dana, 2022).
-Second, the languagemodeling approach that the FMAT adopts can be incorporated as an integrative framework to study historical psychology (Atari & Henrich, 2023) for both prevalence change (complementing the word-counting approach) and relationship change (complementing the word-embedding approach).
-Third, by testing stereotypes of historical social groups in retrospective natural language, the FMAT can advance theories about how people reconstruct social groups in history, which helps to understand the historical roots of contemporary stereotypes.
+In addition to theoretical implications for the study of attitudes and social cognition and for the understanding of semantic associations in natural language, the current research also contributes to historical psychology in two ways.
+First, the FMAT detects perceptions of change in a retrospective approach, which complements the cross-temporal approach used to test actual change (Varnum & Grossmann, 2017) by allowing for testing perceived change an equally important theoretical question in historical psychology (e.g., Bain et al., 2023; Mastroianni & Dana, 2022).
+Second, the language-modeling approach that the FMAT adopts can be incorporated as an integrative framework to study historical psychology (Atari & Henrich, 2023) for both prevalence change (complementing the word-counting approach) and relationship change (complementing the word-embedding approach).